Alphiletti/PhotoTransition/README.md

 # Image Transition

-The program applies Fade and three wipe transition.
+The program applies Fade and three different wipe transition.
 You can use trackbar for transition speed.

 ![Test1](img/p1.png)
 ![Test1](img/p2.png)